 WAEC subject combination (requirements) for Mass Communication and Media Technology

 You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Mass Communication and Media Technology in Nigeria universities.
 This subject combination is also applicable to other O’level exams such as NECO AND GCE.
-The O level requirement, that is, the required WAEC subject combination for Mass Communication and Media Technology must include:
+The required WAEC subject combination (O level requirement) for Mass Communication and Media Technology must include:

 JAMB UTME subject combination (requirements) for Mass Communication and Media Technology